bigsergey/jasmine-tdd-example/README.md

 $ npm start
 ```

-Open [http://localhost:8081/](http://localhost:8081/) in your browser see the tests.
+Open [http://localhost:8081/](http://localhost:8081/) in your browser and see results of the tests.
 Static files are served using Express.

 ### TODO

-* Improve converter implementation and its tests
+* Improve converter implementation and tests for it
-* Implement duration helper and its tests:
+* Implement duration helper and tests:
     * Create new duration from milliseconds, seconds, minutes etc.
-    * Get duration beetween two time stamps
+    * Get duration beetween two timestamps
-    * Different duration formats
+    * Support different duration formats
-    * Basic operation with duration
+    * Implement basic operation on durations